Travlars/120-hour-epic-sax-marathon/training-day.markdown

 "Java".charAt(2); //=> 'v'
 ~~~

-In Clojure, the function name always goes first, and the parameters come after
+In Clojure, the function name always goes first and the parameters come after
-it, including the object, if such is present.
+it, including the object if such is present.
 The Clojure syntax might take
 some time to get used to, but becomes natural after you've written a few
 Clojure programs.